zrefai/tesla-project/README.md

 ## Installing dependencies

-Next step is to build the project.
+Next step is to build from the root of this project.
 Run the command below:

 ```bash
 npm install